MISSION KIDS / GA CAMP

 Salvation -- Those on your "Who's Your One?" list

-Gary Carrington -- diagnosed with terminal cancer, present in several different organs in the body; underwent biopsy this week – awaiting results
+Gary Carrington -- diagnosed with terminal cancer, present in several different organs in the body; awaiting results of biopsy

 Grief: Jesse Woolery & family – death of his father, Keith